AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

  - You can use **AWS Lambda functions to automate responses** to GuardDuty findings.

 Here you can read more about [AWS GuardDuty](https://docs.aws.amazon.com/guardduty/index.html).<br><br>

+<a name="aurora"></a>
+## Aurora

+Relational database engine provided by Amazon Web Services (AWS).
+It is designed to offer high performance, availability, and scalability while maintaining compatibility with popular open-source databases like MySQL and PostgreSQL.

+Aurora has gained popularity among businesses looking for a high-performance, reliable, and scalable relational database solution in the cloud.

+ - **You can use familiar tools, libraries, and applications** with Aurora databases without major modifications.
+ - Allows you to **scale both compute and storage independently.**
+ - In the event of a primary instance failure, Aurora **can automatically promote a read replica to become the new primary instance**, reducing downtime and minimizing manual intervention.
+ - **Supports fast database cloning**, allowing you to create a new database instance that's a copy of an existing instance.
+ - **Aurora Serverless** is a deployment option that **automatically adjusts database capacity based on the workload.** It's ideal for unpredictable or variable workloads.
+ - **Aurora Global Databases allow you to create read replicas** in different regions.
+ - Uses a **distributed architecture** that enables it to parallelize query processing across hundreds of instances.
+ - Uses a d**istributed quorum-based storage system.**
+ - Allows you to define a **backtrack window**, which is a time range during which you can perform backtracks.
+ -
+Here you can read more about [AWS Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html).<br><br>